💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 They have their own query language, FQL.

-They also support GraphQL and sort of giving you a way to do the same powerful things you're used to in a relational or on-prem database without worrying about any of the scaling concerns, as Abhi mentioned, but also by pushing some of those features out into the client versus doing them in the database.
+They also support GraphQL and sort of giving you a way to do the same powerful things you're used to in a relational or on-prem database without worrying about any of the scaling concerns, as Avi mentioned, but also by pushing some of those features out into the client versus doing them in the database.

 Great.
 And Greg, maybe if you can speak a little bit to how this will complement workers.

-Yeah.
-No, I think it fits with the worker model really well.
 It's a globally distributed backend that you can interface into from workers.

 And as far as the authentication model, being able to do authenticated access either from a worker or from a client is great.